ZehaoDou-official/FPS-SMC-2023/README.md

     name: ffhq
     root: ./data/samples/

+    # name: imagenet
+    # root: ./data/val_images/

 measurement:
     operator:
-        name: # check candidates in guided_diffusion/measurements.py
+        name: inpainting # check candidates in guided_diffusion/measurements.py
+    mask_opt:
+        mask_type: box # It means that the mask for the inpainting task has the box-type.
+        mask_len_range: !!python/tuple [128,129] # It means the size of the box-type mask is 128 x 128.
+        image_size: 256

 noise:
-    name:   # gaussian or poisson
+    name: gaussian
-    sigma:  # if you use name: gaussian, set this.
-    (rate:) # if you use name: poisson, set this.
+    sigma: 0.05 # The standard deviation of Gaussian noise.
 ```